Nigar0826/python-portfolio/README.md

 ---

+## Pattern Drawing in Python – Functions & OOP
+A Python program that draws a customizable square pattern using both a standalone function and an object-oriented class.
+Includes input validation, loop-based pattern generation, and a scalable design for adding more shapes.
+Demonstrates procedural programming, OOP principles, and clean code practices.

+---

 ## 5. Date & Numeric Data Processing – Days in a Year Calculator
 **Description:**
 Calculates the number of days in a year using string and numeric functions.
 Demonstrates logical reasoning and date handling in Python.